ianmorgan/graph-store/docs/queryProcessingSteps.md

 * find the docs we need to expand out by looking for the unique nodes in the args, in this case 'starships' and 'friends'
 * for each of these rebuild a simpler set of args that represent the doc in question
 * retrieve data and merge into the original map, replacing the IDs with real data
-* recurse as necessary, e.g. friends of friends needs this.
+* recurse as necessary, e.g. finding friends of friends .

 The [ArgsWalker](https://github.com/ianmorgan/graph-store/blob/master/src/main/java/ianmorgan/graphstore/graphql/ArgsWalker.kt)
 encapsulates the rules necessary to 'walk' though the args - its really quite similar to walking a directory tree.

-To retrieve data for the 'starships', using the ArgsWalker the 'starship' node is rewritten as
+To retrieve data for the 'starships', using the ArgsWalker the node is rewritten as
 ```json
 {
   "name": {},